 Sharpe has been a member of the GNM (Society for Dutch Crime Authors) since 2014.

-Some of his work is translated in English, but the apocalyptic novel Eden will soon be available in the following languages: German, Spanish, Portuguese and Italian.
+His work is translated in English, German, Spanish, Portuguese and Italian.

 Anna Meisner awakes, naked and afraid, tied to a chair in a dark room.
 Across from her sits a woman who is her spitting image.
 With tears in her eyes, the woman puts a gun against her head and kills herself.
 Anna is not found until days later and in a state of hypothermia, moments from dying.
 But when she wakes in the hospital, she finds that the police doesn’t see her as a victim, but as a suspect.
 It’s the beginning of a series of catastrophic events in which she has no choice but to play a part.
 Is this the end of humanity?